jbarratt/serialized.net/_posts/2005-03-22-great-cookbook-eric-gowers-the-breakaway-japanese-kitchen.markdown

 All of the recipes have some common traits:<ol><li>Healthy!
 Lots of fresh ingredients, fats used sparingly, but not in a "oh look we're avoiding fat" kind of way.</li><li>That deep layering of flavor</li><li>Some uncommon ingredients, but at least consistently uncommon.
 He introduces some relatively unknown ingredients -- but there are only about 5 or 6, and he draws heavily on those throughout the book.
 You don't have to buy out the asian market just to start cooking.</li></ol>

-<p>One of my favorite finds in all of this is that Eric has a <a href="http://www.ericskitchen.com/">website</a> as well, which is full of great content.
+<p>One of my favorite finds in all of this is that Eric has a [website](http://www.ericskitchen.com/) as well, which is full of great content.
-Be sure and check out the essays, including <a href="http://www.ericskitchen.com/selected_essays03.html">Why I Like Chopsticks, Even for Ice Cream</a> and the <a href="http://www.ericskitchen.com/recent_dinners01.html">Recent Dinners</a> section -- a killer value add, hinting at some new recipes while giving suggestions on how to group recipes from the book into a meal.</p>
+Be sure and check out the essays, including <a href="http://www.ericskitchen.com/selected_essays03.html">Why I Like Chopsticks, Even for Ice Cream</a> and the [Recent Dinners](http://www.ericskitchen.com/recent_dinners01.html) section -- a killer value add, hinting at some new recipes while giving suggestions on how to group recipes from the book into a meal.</p>

-The only thing I'm really curious about now is figuring out a decent source of <a href="http://www-ang.kfunigraz.ac.at/~katzer/engl/generic_frame.html?Peri_fru.html">shiso</a>.
+The only thing I'm really curious about now is figuring out a decent source of [shiso](http://www-ang.kfunigraz.ac.at/~katzer/engl/generic_frame.html?Peri_fru.html).
 (It's in almost every recipe!)
-Hopefully I'll be able to track something down closer than making a trip to <a href="http://www.99ranch.com/">99 Ranch</a> in Van Nuys.
+Hopefully I'll be able to track something down closer than making a trip to [99 Ranch](http://www.99ranch.com/) in Van Nuys.